tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

 NOTE: this step has been automated with Chef.

-after deploying new release you can make sure that applicatino has been started and is listening on specified port by examining systemd journal:
+deployed and started application must be listening on specified port:

 ```sh
 $ sudo journalctl -ef -u phoenix_billing